dev-aditya/course-notes-core/README.md

 # Course Notes

 This repository contains course notes typesetted in LaTeX, for core year.
-They are not complete (or may contain errors), but might pe helpful.
+They are not complete (or may contain errors), but might be helpful.
 So, I keep it here. *The templates used in making these notes can be found [here](https://github.com/dev-aditya/LaTeX-template)*

 **Please feel free to share and edit the notes.
 Create an issue or PR in case you find any typographical errors or any other problem.**
 *Feel free to [email me](mailto:adityadev21.ad@gmail.com) if you find these notes/text useful :blush:*